Profile Picture

 • Theoretical and empirical analysis: How do characteristics of riders in competing groups of cyclists impact cooperation within these groups?

 • Main Takeaways: Having a teammate in a competing group creates free-riding opportunities (in both groups).
-Asymmetric groups tend to cooperate better.
+Groups with asymmetric skill distribution tend to cooperate better.

-• Applications in IO, e.g. coopetition in ports or tourism destinations.
+• Applications in IO, e.g. coopetition of chain stores in ports or tourism destinations.

 Finding Large Rainbow Trees in Colorings of